Legal separation: Canada

+However, the province of Saskatchewan does allow a legal separation under provincial law, which is distinct from a divorce under federal law.
+A legal separation in Saskatchewan can be granted by the Court of King's Bench.

+In Ontario, a separation agreement is unenforceable unless it is made in writing, signed by the parties and witnessed.
+This written agreement usually resolves all issues arising from the separation, including custody and access, child support, spousal support and the division of property, except only a court can grant a divorce itself.

 Ireland

 Before the introduction of the Judicial Separation and Family Law Reform Act 1989, the only means of judicial separation available in the Republic of Ireland was to seek a decree of divorce a mensa et thoro.
 This could only be obtained on the grounds of adultery, cruelty, or "unnatural practices" (a concept never defined by the legislature or the courts).
 Post-1989 judicial separation is possible on one of six grounds, proven on the balance of probabilities: